Do Go On - 350 - Arctic Badass Peter Freuchen

 Wow.

-And as per his wishes, his ashes were
+And as per his wishes, his ashes was

 And there's also Navarana Fjord, which is named after his first wife.